paularmstrong/onerepo/docs/src/content/docs/api/index.md

 ```

 A function that is called with the CLI's `yargs` object and a visitor.
 It is important to ensure every command passed through the `visitor` to enable all of the features of oneRepo.
-Without this step, you will not have access to the workspace graph, affected list, and much more.
+Without this step, you will not have access to the Workspace graph, affected list, and much more.

 **Parameters:**